aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PDF to OTT via Java" h2="On Premise Java API to Render PDF to OTT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting PDF to OTT is now easier than ever with the help of Aspose.Total for Java.
+This powerful package includes two APIs, Aspose.PDF for Java and Aspose.Words for Java, that can be used to render PDF files to DOC and then convert DOC to OTT respectively.

+The first step in the process is to render PDF file to DOC using Aspose.PDF for Java.
+This API is a powerful PDF manipulation tool that can be used to create, edit, convert, and render PDF documents.
+It supports a wide range of features such as text extraction, document conversion, image extraction, and more.
+It also supports a variety of formats including DOC, DOCX, HTML, XPS, and more.

+Once the PDF file is rendered to DOC, the next step is to convert DOC to OTT using Aspose.Words for Java.
+This powerful Document Processing API can be used to create, edit, convert, and render documents in a variety of formats including DOC, DOCX, OTT, HTML, and more.
+It supports a wide range of features such as text extraction, document conversion, image extraction, and more.

-You can convert PDF to OTT by using two simple steps.
-First you need to render PDF file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to OTT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+With the help of Aspose.Total for Java, you can easily convert PDF to OTT in just two simple steps.
+All you need to do is render PDF file to DOC using Aspose.PDF for Java and then convert DOC to OTT using Aspose.Words for Java.
+This powerful package makes it easy to manipulate PDF and DOC documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}